Next-generation crops like Kernza are great for clean water, healthy soil and farm prosperity. (Photo: Trevor Russell for FMR)

 What kind of return on investment will value-chain funding bring?

 Let's use state investment in a new Kernza processing facility as an example.
-Based on feedback from our friends at the Perennial Promise Growers Cooperative, a $1.5 million investment would scale up an existing processing facility to handle 2000 pounds of grain per day.
+Based on feedback from our friends at Perennial Pantry (one of the first companies to sell Kernza directly to consumers), a $1.5 million investment would scale up an existing processing facility to handle 2000 pounds of grain per day.

 This would result in doubling current Minnesota Kernza acreage, producing an additional $13 million in retail sales.